wolfcito/wolfcito/README.md

 \
 I have specialized in web programming, aiming to enhance user experience, and I also have a keen interest in mobile app development.
 I am always committed to building a new and better world.

-- 💼 Any freelance work?
-Do reach, [email](mailto:guffenix@gmail.com) :D
+- 💼 Need any freelance work?
+Feel free to reach out to me at [email](mailto:guffenix@gmail.com) :D
-- 💬 Do you want to help about anything, I will be happy to help you!
+- 💬 If you need help with anything, I'll be more than happy to assist you!

 ## Can I help you?